And so I present the real Jack Martin

 Hey, sorry about the ancient history but I feel almost old enough to remember black and white radio.

 Gramps loved the westerns and was always reading a western novel.
 When there was a western on TV I would watch it with him and he would tell me stories of when he was in the wild west (completely invented, of course.
 The furthest West he ever went was Tonypandy) and in these stories he would be teamed up with John Wayne or Gary Cooper but never Clint Eastwood - he never really liked him and would refer to him as an unshaven hooligan.
 As a young boy I believed every word of these wild stories.

 |Jack Martin MK 2|

-Jack Martin - it was his love of westerns was passed onto me and apart from the fact that Eastwood is my all time fave, our tastes are very much the same - John Wayne is still the ultimate man's man, and the cowboy creed is design for life.
+Jack Martin - it was his love of westerns was passed onto me and apart from the fact that Eastwood is my all time fave, our tastes are very much the same - John Wayne is still the ultimate man's man, and the cowboy creed is a design for life.

 When I published my first western novel, Tarnished Star with Robert Hale LTD I was proud that it contained the byline - by Jack Martin.
 When trying to decide on a pen name to keep my western fiction separate from my other stuff it was only natural to use Gramp's name.

-He's been gone now for close on thirty years and I still miss him but I guess he's still here, inside me - his ideals, his ways, his humour and when Tarnished Star by Jack Martin finally sees print it is as much his work as mine.
+He's been gone now for close on forty years and I still miss him but I guess he's still here, inside me - his ideals, his ways, his humour and when Tarnished Star by Jack Martin finally sees print it is as much his work as mine.
 For without him I would never have developed my interest and love for the American West.

 So saddle up and check out Jack Martin's western page HERE